vcroles/VCRoles/README.md

 ## Current Library

-Currently running using tested [discord.py fork](https://github.com/CDE90/discord.py) managed by CDE.
-Which will be updated regularly, once tested thoroughly to be working with the bot.
+~~Currently running using tested [discord.py fork](https://github.com/CDE90/discord.py) managed by CDE.
+Which will be updated regularly, once tested thoroughly to be working with the bot.~~
+Now using stable discord.py release `discord.py[voice]`

 ## Links